kendallschmit/game-engine/README.md

 ## Stuff I am trying (or plan to try)

-I doubt any of this is really
+I doubt any of these ideas are brand new or cutting-edge, but they are the things that interest me.
+I plan on either implementing them or learning why I don't see them very often/ever in other projects.

 ### Late rendering with vsync